springload/ssm-parent/README.md

   run         Runs the specified command

 Flags:
-  -e, --expand             Expand arguments and values using shell-style syntax -h, --help               help for ssm-parent
-  -n, --name stringArray   Name of the SSM parameter to retrieve.
+  -e, --expand                   Expand arguments and values using shell-style syntax -h, --help                     help for ssm-parent -n, --name stringArray         Name of the SSM parameter to retrieve.
+Expects JSON in the value.
 Can be specified multiple times.
   -p, --path stringArray         Path to a SSM parameter.
+Expects JSON in the value.
 Can be specified multiple times.
+      --plain-name stringArray   Name of the SSM parameter to retrieve.
+Expects actual parameter in the value.
+Can be specified multiple times.
+      --plain-path stringArray   Path to a SSM parameter.
+Expects actual parameter in the value.
+Can be specified multiple times.
   -r, --recursive                Walk through the provided SSM paths recursively.
   -s, --strict                   Strict mode.
 Fail if found less parameters than number of names.
+      --version                  version for ssm-parent

 Use "ssm-parent [command] --help" for more information about a command.
 ```